alpers-git/MDWTracker/README.md

 - Although the viewer seems to accept unstructured grids, it is not fully implemented/broken do not use ```-fu``` parameter when calling the viewer.
 Use ```-fr``` for structured grids.
 The file name is used to determine the parameters of the dataset.
 Format is as follows:
   - ``` <dataset_name>_<dimensionx>x<dimensiony>x<dimensionz>_<number_formant: uint8, float32, double64...>.raw ```
     - For example, ```-fr zebrafish_256x256x256_uint8.raw``` will load a binary 3D volume of size 256x256x256 with of uint8 format.
-The viewer will automatically detect the number of channels and the format of the data.
+    - You may list more than 1 channel under this argument.

 - The rest of the parameters are explained in the help message.
 You can run the viewer with ```./mdwtViewer -h``` to see all the parameters.
 - Users may use ```!``` to take screenshots ```-/+``` keys to change dt during WT or marching, ```x/y/z``` to change camera up vector, ```r_shift+t``` to save transfer function and ```r_shift+c``` to print out the current camera parameters as a command for the next run.